arron71/SMU-MSDS-HW/README.md

 # SMU-MSDS-HW
-Repo for Doing Data Science Hoework
+Repo for Doing Data Science Homework

 This Repo will contain all live assignments, as well as any additional material assignments to be completed in the Doing Data Science class.